Geostrophic current

 The principle of geostrophy or geostrophic balance is useful to oceanographers because it allows them to infer ocean currents from measurements of the sea surface height (by combined satellite altimetry and gravimetry) or from vertical profiles of seawater density taken by ships or autonomous buoys.
-The major currents of the world's oceans, such as the Gulf Stream, the Kuroshio Current, the Agulhas Current, and the Antarctic Circumpolar Current, are all approximately in geostrophic balance and are examples of geostrophic currents.
+The major currents of the world's oceans including the Gulf Stream, the Kuroshio Current, the Agulhas Current, and the Antarctic Circumpolar Current, are approximately in geostrophic balance and examples of geostrophic currents.

 Simple explanation

-Sea water naturally tends to move from a region of high pressure (or high sea level) to a region of low pressure (or low sea level).
+Seawater naturally tends to move from a region of high pressure (or high sea level) to a region of low pressure (or low sea level).
 The force pushing the water towards the low pressure region is called the pressure gradient force.
 In a geostrophic flow, instead of water moving from a region of high pressure (or high sea level) to a region of low pressure (or low sea level), it moves along the lines of equal pressure (isobars).
-This occurs because the Earth is rotating.
-The rotation of the earth results in a "force" being felt by the water moving from the high to the low, known as Coriolis force.
+That occurs because the Earth rotates.
+The rotation of the earth results in a "force" being felt by the water moving from the high to the low, known as a Coriolis force.
 The Coriolis force acts at right angles to the flow, and when it balances the pressure gradient force, the resulting flow is known as geostrophic.

-As stated above, the direction of flow is with the high pressure to the right of the flow in the Northern Hemisphere, and the high pressure to the left in the Southern Hemisphere.
+As mentioned, the direction of flow is with the high pressure to the right of the flow in the Northern Hemisphere, and the high pressure to the left in the Southern Hemisphere.
 The direction of the flow depends on the hemisphere, because the direction of the Coriolis force is opposite in the different hemispheres.

-Formulation
+Derivation

 The geostrophic equations are a simplified form of the Navier–Stokes equations in a rotating reference frame.
-In particular, it is assumed that there is no acceleration (steady-state), that there is no viscosity, and that the pressure is hydrostatic.
+In particular, it is assumed that there is no acceleration (steady-state), no viscosity, and that the pressure is hydrostatic.
 The resulting balance is (Gill, 1982):

 where $f$ is the Coriolis parameter, $\rho$ is the density, $p$ is the pressure and $u,v$ are the velocities in the $x,y$-directions respectively.